EGI-Federation/documentation/content/en/users/fedcloud/solutions/ecas.md

     folder;
 -   execute operators and workflows directly from the Ophidia Terminal.

-To get started with the ECASLab environment capabilities, open the `ECAS_Basics.ipynb` notebook available under the `notebooks/` folder in the home directory.
+To get started with the ECAS environment capabilities, open the `ECAS_Basics.ipynb` notebook available under the `notebooks/` folder in the home directory.